 Sophia Berhie, Class of 2016

-“Over the summer, I interned in the political-economic section of the U.S. Mission to the African Union in Addis Ababa, Ethiopia.
+“During my graduate studies, I completed a summer internship in the political-economic section of the U.S. Mission to the African Union in Addis Ababa, Ethiopia.
 At the embassy, I covered issues related to the Economic Community of West Africa (ECOWAS) and served as the deputy site officer in planning and orchestration of President Obama’s July 2015 speech to an audience of 4,000 at the African Union.
 This internship gave me the opportunity to apply the writing and analytical skills I honed at Jackson.”